actsl/kiss_sdl/README.md

-The global variables are not declared as constant, to make the code more easily modifiable, but they should be used as constants, by changing them only during the initialization. kiss_edge and kiss_border are important global variables for aligning the widgets, border is a free space around the edge of the widget, and edge is the distance from the edge of the widget to the beginning of the decoration, or where the decoration becomes dark enough.
+The global variables are not declared as constant, to make the code more easily modifiable, but they should be used as constants, by changing them only during the initialization.
 In case of an error, the functions of this toolkit return -1 or NULL, depending on the return type, and the event processing funtions return 0.